harkaitz/sh-ssh-helpers/README.md

 ## Collaborating

-For making bug reports, feature requests and donations visit one of the following links:
+For making bug reports, feature requests, support or consulting visit one of the following links:

 1. [gemini://harkadev.com/oss/](gemini://harkadev.com/oss/)